tdimnet/tdimnet/README.md

 ## Hi there 👋

-## I'm Tom, I'm French and I work at Datadog and I need to update this README!
+I'm Tom, I'm French and I work at Datadog.

 <!--